-- 15.1.1 An Approved Building Node shall be established by way of a Discretionary Activity application subject to compliance with the following standards: - Except for nodes that are to be occupied by a homestead, all Approved Building Nodes shall identify at least five but no more than 10 building platforms within the proposed Node - All nodes shall have substantial perimeter planting unless they are sufficiently hidden so as to achieve significant screening from outside the node
+- 15.1.1 An Approved Building Node shall be established by way of a Discretionary Activity application subject to compliance with the following standards: - Except for nodes that are to be occupied by a homestead, all Approved Building Nodes shall identify at least five_three but no more than 10 building platforms within the proposed Node.
+Each platform shall have a minimum area of 70m2 and a maximum area of 100m2. - All nodes shall have substantial perimeter planting unless they are sufficiently hidden so as to achieve significant screening from outside the node